-Micro-influencers are creators on social media platforms who typically have between 10,000 and 50,000 followers.
+UPDATE April 8, 2019 — Micro-influencers are creators on social media platforms who have between 10,000 and 50,000 followers.
 These creators typically build followings around niches like travel, fashion, beauty, and photography, and cultivate communities surrounding their content.
-Many of them interact with fans and followers regularly and, as a result, micro-influencers often generate high engagement and active audiences.
+Many micro-influencers interact with fans regularly and, as a result, they often generate high engagement and active audiences.

 On the other side of the influencer spectrum are macro-influencers—with anywhere between 500,000 and 1 million followers.
 What they lack in one-on-one engagement they make up for in larger reach and brand lift.
 Micro-influencers work well for small campaigns that are simple and straightforward, whereas macro-influencers are often a part of massive advertising and branding efforts.